EnricoVogt/xfce4-i3-arch/README.md

-# Using i3 as WM for xfce4 ( without xfdesktop ) on arch
+# Using i3 as WM id xfce4 ( without xfdesktop ) on arch

 I looked up how to run i3 inside xfce4-DE.
 If you want to do the same, simply follow these steps.